elmcraft/elmcraft.org/README.md

 (Note: these are conceptually [`BackendTask`](https://package.elm-lang.org/packages/dillonkearns/elm-pages/latest/BackendTask) in elm-pages-v3, but we've not renamed them here yet)

-- `src/DataSource` contains elm-pages data sources
+- `src/DataSource` contains elm-pages data sources for external data
 - `src/DataStatic` contains static data as Elm values

-Generally err towards static data and if it becomes high churn then we can move elsewhere
+For content we're generating, generally err towards static data first and if it becomes high churn then we can move elsewhere.

+For content that is already curated elsewhere and available via HTTP, please automate the fetching of that data in a data source.

 ## Static files